deadlyedge/OCR-PDF-qwen2.5/README.md

 (I use nvidia 4080 for testing)

 ## Installation
 To install the necessary dependencies, ~~run the following command~~ I'm not giving a requirements.txt file, because different model requires different, so you can install the dependencies by yourself.
-(You can use conda to create a new environment and install the dependencies), note that if you want to use GPU, you need to install the corresponding CUDA version (https://pytorch.org/get-started/locally/).
+(You can use conda to create a new environment and install the dependencies, python 3.11 are recommended), note that if you want to use GPU, you need to install the corresponding CUDA version (https://pytorch.org/get-started/locally/).

 ## References
 - [Qwen Full Page OCR](https://github.com/QwenLM/Qwen2.5-VL/blob/main/cookbooks/ocr.ipynb)